Xilinx/SDSoC-Tutorials/platform-creation-tutorial/Lab2-Creating-Software-Components.md

 9. On the host machine run a terminal program, such as TeraTerm, using the COM port associated with the Silicon Labs CP210x USB-to-UART device that is on the ZC702.

-    1. Ensure Silicon Labs CP210x VCP drivers are already loaded on Host machine.
+    1. Ensure Silicon Labs CP210x VCP drivers are already loaded on the Host machine.

-    2. Attach to COM port containing “Silicon Labs CP210x USB to UART Bridge” identifier.
+    2. Connect to the COM port containing “Silicon Labs CP210x USB to UART Bridge” identifier.

        The ZC702 needs board power applied to activate the COM port.

     3. Serial port settings are 115200 baud, 8-N-1, no hardware flow control.

-10. Once the terminal program is connected to the COM port, you can reboot by:
+10. Once the terminal program is connected to the COM port, reboot using one of the following methods.

-     - Pushing the POR\_B pushbutton (SW1) or
+     - Push the POR\_B pushbutton (SW1) or

-     - Power cycling (SW11) the ZC702
+     - Power cycle (SW11) the ZC702

 11. After the ZC702 board is successfully configured with a bitstream, the DONE LED (DS3) turns green.